David-Edoh/Deploy-LAMP-Stack/README.md

 ![slave_proof](https://github.com/David-Edoh/Deploy-LAMP-Stack/assets/45123163/10139458-9325-4b68-8fc9-5308f8bca152)

 ## Database setup
-The Application's database and tables would be created and the relevent migrations done by the script.
+The Application's database and tables would also be created and the relevent migrations done by the script.

 ![Screenshot from 2023-10-20 04-53-51](https://github.com/David-Edoh/Deploy-LAMP-Stack/assets/45123163/921aa5d3-272e-4bdc-91c8-b384499f18e0)